PharrellWANG/HTM162-Bazel-Cmake/README.rst

 5. Why do you want to use both Bazel and CMake for compiling the HTM encoder binary?

-    By enabling CMake with Bazel for the same codebase, we can enjoy both the benefits:
+    By enabling CMake with Bazel for the same codebase, we can enjoy two important benefits:

     - *Perfect IDE support* which can help the development.

     - *Self-Contained binary* which is executable anywhere as long as you are on the same OS.

     Below are detailed explanation: